atro-itu/bdsa-project-newgit/docs/presentation.md

 2. When running GitInsight in commit author mode, it should produce textual output on stdout that lists the number of commits per day per author.
 3. In case the repository was already cloned earlier, then the respective local repository shall be updated
 4. The REST API shall return the analysis results via a JSON object
+5. The REST API shall receive a repository identifier from GitHub.
+6. If the repository does not exist locally, then your GitInsight application shall clone the remote repository from GitHub and store it in a temporary local directory on your computer
+7. In case the repository was already cloned earlier, then the respective local repository shall be updated.

 Manually:

 1. Extend your GitInsight application with a feature that restricts access only to authorized users.
 Users have to authenticate themselves before they are able to analyze a GitHub repository.
+2. To connect to the GitHub REST API, you need an Access Token

 ## Design Patterns

-Singleton yay
+CommitFetcherService and ForkFetcherService are implemeted as Singletons.
+This means that there will only ever be one instance of them.

+This is especially useful for the ForkFetcherService, as it takes a USER_SECRET with a personal access token when initialized.
+The token is needed for making calls to the GitHub API, but doesn't ever change after set the first time.

 ## Architectural Patterns

 Our implementation is based on the clean architecture discussed in the lectures.
 The blazor page is handling both the presentation and the UI. when user input has been handled, it is passed to the controller which sends it to our analysis repository which handles business logic.

-This business logic is done on already stored analysis entities which are accessed with database contexts
+This business logic is done on already stored analysis entities which are accessed with database contexts.
+The entity is then propogated to the presenter which showcases the information in a way that is understandable.

 ### Authentication & Authorization